This post may contain affiliate links which won’t change your price but will share some commission.

 I use the same perfect pie crust recipe for every pie I make.
 Again, since we aren’t doing a full lattice crust here, there will most likely be extra pie crust strips leftover.
 I like to sprinkle them with cinnamon-sugar and bake in the oven at 350 degrees F for 12 to 15 minutes until they are golden brown.
 They’re so yummy!
 Just watch them though, because they can burn easily if you aren’t paying attention.

 You could also just buy a refrigerated pie crust from the store, but it’s so easy to make them for yourself from scratch.
 Be sure to check out my post on how to make pie crust for all my tips and tricks for making the perfect crust!
+I even have a video tutorial to show you how I do it.

 How to Assemble an American Flag Pie